Principal listing and maintenance requirements and procedures

 A listing applicant must meet the requirements and procedures to qualify for a listing on the Main Board.
 However, meeting these requirements and procedures does not guarantee a listing on the Main Board.
 The main requirements and procedures are described below.

 Jurisdiction.
-There are no restrictive provisions preventing foreign companies from listing their securities on the SSE or the SZSE, but in practice, no foreign companies have yet been listed on the Main Board of the SSE or the SZSE because of the difficulty in legal convergence of the different jurisdictions.
+There are no restrictive provisions preventing foreign companies from listing their securities on the SSE or the SZSE, but in practice, no foreign companies have yet been listed on the Main Board of the SSE or the SZSE because of the difficulty in legal convergence of the different jurisdictions (with the exception of red-chip companies registered overseas but operating as de facto PRC entities).

 Financial criteria.
 A listing applicant must meet at least one of the following financial requirements to qualify to list its securities on the Main Board: